Elijah Cummings: Tenure

 Rep. Cummings was shown to be very passionate and dedicated in his beliefs, and could often be seen becoming emotional in public as a result.
 Cummings was seemingly very agreeable as well.
 According to many, Cummings would often befriend members of the Republican Party, and was highly respected by both sides of the aisle.

 Political campaigns

 The five-term Congressman for Maryland's 7th congressional district, Kweisi Mfume, resigned in February 1996 to take the presidency of the NAACP.
 Cummings won a crowded twenty-seven-way Democratic primary—the real contest in this heavily Democratic, black-majority district—with 37.5% of the vote.
 In the special election, he defeated Republican Kenneth Kondner with over 80 percent of the vote.
 He defeated Kondner again in November by a similar margin to win the seat in his own right.

 He was reelected 11 more times in the contests which followed, never dropping below 69 percent of the vote.
 He ran unopposed in 2006.

+Obama campaign

+Early in 2007, Cummings began campaigning for Barack Obama's presidential bid, attempting to solidify Obama's support in the African American community.
+Early in 2008, Obama remained relatively unknown and Congressional Black Caucus support was split with Hillary Clinton.
+Cummings traveled extensively to campaign for Obama.